 Step 3: Choose to open Speaker, Mic, Mouse or Webcam if you need them.

-You can also click Settings on the top right corner.
+You can also click Settings on the top left corner.
 Select Format, and choose Original under Quality drop-downs. iTop Screen Recorder will keep the original graphic present since we want to record higher quality TV streaming videos.

 Step 4: Play the TV show that you want to do the recording.